SAN FRANCISCO – Google Maps has found its way back to the iPhone.

 Google Inc., in contrast, is hailing its new iPhone app as a major improvement from the one evicted by Apple.

 “We started from scratch,” said Daniel Graf, mobile director of Google Maps.
 Google engineers started working on the new app before Apple’s Sept.
 19 ouster, Graf said, though he declined to be more specific.

-The additional tools in the free iPhone mapping app include turn-by-turn directions.
-Google’s previous refusal to include that popular feature on the iPhone app while making it available for smartphones running on its own Android software is believed to be one of the reasons Apple decided to develop its own technology.
-The friction that has developed between Google and Apple as they jostle for leadership in the increasingly important smartphone market also played a role in the mapping switch.
+The additional tools in the free iPhone app include turn-by-turn directions.
+Google’s previous refusal to include that popular feature on the iPhone app —while making it available for smartphones running on its own Android software— is believed to be one of the reasons Apple decided to develop its own technology.
+The increasing friction between Google and Apple as they jostle for leadership in the smartphone market also played a role in the mapping switch.

-Google’s new iPhone mapping app also will offer its street-level photography of local neighbourhoods for the first time on Apple’s mobile operating system, as well as three-dimensional views, public transit directions and listings for more than 80 million businesses.
-The iPhone app still lacks some of the mapping features available on Android-powered phones, such as directions in malls and other buildings.
+Google’s new iPhone mapping app also offers street-level photography of local neighbourhoods, as well as three-dimensional views, public transit directions and listings for more than 80 million businesses around the world.
+The app still lacks some of the mapping features available on Android-powered phones, such as directions inside malls and other buildings.

-Google’s free mapping solution is likely to become one of the hottest commodities in Apple’s app store, if for no other reason because of pent-up demand among iPhone owners fed up with Apple’s alternative.
-Some iPhone owners even refused to upgrade to Apple’s newest software, iOS 6, because they didn’t want to lose access to the old Google mapping application built into iOS 5 and earlier versions.
+The return of Google’s map app may even encourage more iPhone owners to upgrade to Apple’s latest mobile software, iOS 6.
+Some people resisted the new version because they didn’t want to lose access to the old Google mapping application built into iOS 5 and earlier versions.

 Graf said Google isn’t hoping to make Apple look bad with its new mapping app.
 “On maps, we have a friendly relationship,” he said.